adamsorbie/Stroke_Microbiota_reproducibility/R_based_pipeline/analysis/R analysis tutorial.md

 Here we will calculate three different measures of alpha-diversity:

 -   Species richness, or the number of observed species
-    -   This is calculated by
--   Shannon effective diversity, measuring
+-   Shannon effective diversity, measuring richness and evenness
 -   Faith’s PD, measuring the phylogenetic component of alpha diversity

 The function `calc_alpha` wraps all of these calculations and only